cdwharton/sizeyThingy/README.md

 sizeyForMobileRelative: true
 If you're using a mobile/smart phone/tablet this allows you to switch off fixed positioning just for know mobile devices.

+sizeyThingyLight: true - Would you like a white bar with black text or a black bar with white text, true for white bar, false for black bar

-That's it - happy responsive designing :)
+That's it - happy responsive designing, resize your browser to see the value updating :)